Synerty/synerty-peek/docs/capacitor_app/setup_capacitor_macos/SetupCapacitorMacOS.rst

 .. _setup_nativescript_macos:

 ========================
-Setup Nativescript MacOS
+Setup Capacitor MacOS
 ========================

 The Peek platform is designed to run on Linux, however, it is compatible with macOS.
-Please read through all of the documentation before commencing the installation procedure.
+Please read through all of the documentation before commencing with the installation procedure.

 Installation Objective